Louis Dreyfus's $750-million sugar bet roils swamped market

-NEW YORK Louis Dreyfus Corp LOUDR.UL has bought nearly 1.9 million tonnes of raw and refined sugar in recent weeks in a buying spree worth about $750-million that has thrown further confusion into a market roiled by excess supplies.
+NEW YORK Oct 8 Louis Dreyfus Corp has bought nearly 1.9 million tonnes of raw and refined sugar in recent weeks in a buying spree worth about $750-million that has thrown further confusion into a market roiled by excess supplies.

 One of the world's biggest sugar merchants was the sole buyer last week of the 1.49 million tonnes of raw sugar in the largest ICE Futures U.S. exchange delivery in at least 24 years.